The Best Wines for Thanksgiving, According to a Sommelier

 For a Sweet Finale, Break Out the Port

 Splurge a little and open up a rich, decadent bottle of dessert wine to pair with your pie.
 One pairing rule for dessert is that wines should be even sweeter than the dessert; otherwise, they might taste bitter when paired with a sweet bite.
-For pumpkin pie, try a tawny Port-like Taylor's 20 Year Old Tawny Port, filled with flavors of caramel, golden raisin, and toasted walnuts.
+For pumpkin pie, try a tawny Port like Sandeman 10 Year Old Tawny, filled red plum, hazelnut, and toffee flavors, filled with flavors of caramel, golden raisin, and toasted walnuts.
 Rose Ports like Croft Pink Port are a great pairing with apple or other fruit pies.
-And ruby Ports are a great fit if you happen to be serving chocolate, with their dark berry and cocoa flavors — we recommend Fonseca Bin 27 Reserve Port.
+And ruby Ports are a great fit if you happen to be serving chocolate, with their dark berry and cocoa flavors — we recommend Dow's Fine Ruby Port, with raspberry and cherry flavors and a touch of bittersweet cocoa in the finish.